top of page

 - supervision and evaluation of elovution teams,

-- the modalities of the research work,
+- the fundamental modalities of the research work,

 out of respect for image rights, no photograph showing people in the workshops, whether children or adults, is ever published without prior agreement.